Department Chair Resources

 - Make sure faculty members understand how to ensure positive relationships with students, including setting up appointments, publicizing office hours and being available during office hours.

-- Make faculty aware of the Center for Teaching Excellence, which provides resources to help faculty become more effective teachers.
+- Make faculty aware of the Center for Academic Innovation and Faculty Support, which provides resources to help faculty become more effective teachers through active learning, inclusive pedagogy, online and hybrid learning, and service learning and community engagement.

 Faculty Teaching Responsibilities